City of sails, culture and sights

 Things to do: Auckland

-Immerse yourself in the natural beauty of West Coast beaches opens in new window like Muriwai, Bethells, Whatipu, Anawhata, Karekare or Piha, which are about 40km from Auckland.
-Become part of a time-honoured Kiwi tradition: go for a swim or a surf and follow it with a meal of fish and chips on the beach.
+Auckland has a wealth of rugged, captivating beaches to explore.
+Immerse yourself in the natural beauty of West Coast beaches like Muriwai, Bethells, Whatipu, Anawhata, Karekare or Piha, which are about 40km from downtown Auckland.
+Piha is particularly popular with surfers, but it’s also a prime spot for a picnic.
+Become part of a time-honoured Kiwi tradition: go for a swim or a surf and follow it up with fish and chips on the beach.

 Auckland Airport (AKL)